mn-mde-edfi/MDE-EdFi-Documentation/2023-24 MDE Ed-Fi Documentation/ssa_construction_for_multiple_ee.md

 ## Basic Principles
 When constructing SSA records and SEEPA records, the following basic principles hold:
-1. If you have a situation where MARSS would justify a new enrollment (for example, a change in transportation district or state aid category), as usual you must construct a new SSA to hold that information, with new begin and end dates.
-As a result, you must also construct a new SEEPA record (or records, if multiple programs apply) with matching begin and end dates.
+1. If you have a situation where MARSS would justify a **new enrollment** (for example, a change in transportation district or state aid category), as usual you **must construct a new SSA** to hold that information, with new begin and end dates.
+As a result, you **must also construct a new SEEPA record** (or records, if multiple programs apply) with matching begin and end dates.
-    - One exception is an EE-ECS Early Childhood Screening (aka Preschool Screening) record; these records will continue to be translated as previously, and the begin date on the SEEPA should be the date the screening concluded.
+    - One exception is an EE-ECS Early Childhood Screening (aka Preschool Screening) record; these records will continue to be translated as previously, and the begin date on the SECSPA should be the date the screening concluded.
 As explained in the Early Childhood Screening section of the Ed-Fi data guide, the LEA does not need to add an SSA record if the student is already reported in another grade.
-If no prior SSA exists for the student, an "EE" grade SSA record should be created in order to enable the EE-ECS SEEPA record.
+If no prior SSA exists for the student, an "EE" grade SSA record should be created in order to enable the EE-ECS SECSPA record.
-2. For each program, the membership information (membership attendance units, membership, attendance, and percent enrolled) will come from the SEEPA record.
+2. For each program, the **membership information** (membership attendance units, membership, attendance, and percent enrolled) will **come from the SEEPA record**.
 All other "enrollment information" will be derived from the SSA record for MARSS programs.
-    - If you find yourself in a situation where you have SEEPA records for both MARSS and non-MARSS programs with the same begin dates, bias the required enrollment elements on the matching SSA record toward the MARSS programs.
+    - If you find yourself in a situation where you have SEEPA records for both MARSS and non-MARSS programs with the same begin dates, **bias** the required enrollment elements on the matching SSA record toward the **MARSS programs**.
 Virtually all information required for the non-MARSS programs is held on the SEEPA record.
 3. As long as the combination of school, student, and begin date is unique, you may construct as many SSA records as you need in order to manage the various enrollment changes AND/OR the appropriate SEEPA records for the student.
-4. If the student is not already enrolled in a grade of Kindergarten or higher, the default grade level on the SSA should be "EE".
+4. If the student is not already enrolled in a grade of Kindergarten or higher, the default **grade level on the SSA should be "EE"**.
 (Please note that the ambiguity resolution eliminates many previously used grade descriptors that integrated program sections.)

 ## Example Situations
 In each of the situations below, basic tables are used to demonstrate the specifics, in an effort to convey the guidance.
 We use a "pseudo MARSS format" in order to enhance understanding of the situations - but it is **important to remember** the following: